-Peter Gummer (or Lord Chadlington) is the chief executive and former chairman of Huntsworth PR group, and formerly chief executive of Shandwick.
+Peter Gummer (or Lord Chadlington) is a group senior adviser and the former chief executive and former chairman of Huntsworth PR group.
+He is previously chief executive of Shandwick.
 He is the brother of John Selwyn Gummer the former UK Conservative Agriculture minister.

 From the Huntsworth website: